ceph/ceph/doc/cephadm/services/osd.rst

 This will take all disks that are 'available'

-Note: This is exclusive for the data_devices section.
+.. note:: This is exclusive for the data_devices section.

 .. code-block:: yaml